Skip to content

 """Reset simulation state to initial conditions.

-Called by the coordinator before each `start()`.
-Must clear all
+Called by the coordinator (via `do_reset`) before each

-Configuration (dt_s, case files, tap schedules) is not affected.
+cached values.
+Configuration (dt_s, case files, tap schedules)

 Abstract so every implementation explicitly enumerates its state.